naugtur/node-diagnostics-howtos/flame-graphs.md

 Wait, what is that `sleep 3` for?
 It's there to keep the perf running - despite `-p` option pointing to a different pid, the command needs to be executed on a process and end with it.
 Just a convenient way to keep perf going for a given time.

 Why is `-F` (profiling frequency) set to 99?
-I honestly don't know, Netflix guys used that value.
-Results look good.
-You can adjust if you want.
+By default the sampling interval can coincide with the kernel scheduler's interval or other periodic tasks which can [lead to bad sampling](http://www.brendangregg.com/perf.html#TimedProfiling).

 After you get that 3 second perf record, proceed with generating the flame graph with last two steps from above.